How To Cite Hobby Lobbys Court Case

 Hobby Lobby, the popular arts and crafts chain, has been in the news a lot lately.
 First, there was the Supreme Court case that determined that the company could refuse to provide contraception coverage to its employees on religious grounds.
 More recently, it’s been revealed that the company’s owners are planning to build a Museum of the Bible in Washington, D.C.

-See also What Are Craft Cocktails
+See also Epoxy Resin Craft Ideas

 So, is Hobby Lobby owned by the Mormon Church?